28-day addiction rehabilitation programme at Nightingale Hospital

 What is a detox?

-A detox programme can be the first step taken before engaging in an intensive rehab programme where you can start a therapeutic journey to begin addressing your addiction.
+A drug and alcohol detox programme can be the first step taken before engaging in an intensive rehab programme where you can start a therapeutic journey to begin addressing your addiction.

 The purpose of this medically supervised detox is to remove toxic substances from your body, whilst helping to manage withdrawal symptoms that can occur.